Welcome to the Department of Linguistics at Purdue University! We are delighted with your interest.

 Select your degree goal based on your final objective (M.A. or Ph.D.).
 Most entering students, regardless of preparation, are required to enroll in 6 core courses in linguistics.
 We welcome applications of qualified individuals from other fields (computer science, psychology, foreign languages, etc.).

 - Statement of Purpose: In this statement be sure to describe your academic and professional goals, your preparation in linguistics, and your background in research and writing.
 If you are applying for an M.A., please indicate if you expect to terminate your studies with the M.A. or hope to continue to a Ph.D.
 You may also wish to describe your prior work experiences and cite any published works.
 (Approximately 500 words.)
+Please name the professors you are interested in working with and explain why you would like to work with them.
+It is important that you expand on the extend to which the professors' research interests match your own.
 This document can be submitted with your online application.

 - Transcripts: You must upload to the online application transcripts and/or academic documents for every institution of higher education you attended.
 If a transcript is not in English, you must upload an English translation certified by the college or university that issued it.
 This includes both the transcript and diploma.
 The uploaded transcripts and/or academic documents must be from the official version of the document.
 An official transcript bears the original signature of the registrar and/or the original seal of the issuing institution.
 All transcripts and/or academic documents uploaded to the online application system are considered unofficial.
 You will need to provide official transcripts and/or academic records at the request of the graduate program or if you are admitted and enroll.
 These materials must be sent to: Graduate Studies Office, Department of Linguistics , Purdue University, Beering Hall of Liberal Arts and Education, Room 6180, 100 North University Street, West Lafayette, IN 47907-2098.